Iva Ropati: Professional career

 When he moved to England, Ropati played for the Sheffield Eagles, Featherstone Rovers and Oldham.
-Iva Ropati played at and scored a try in Featherstone Rovers' 14-20 defeat by Bradford Northern in the 1989 Yorkshire Cup Final during the 1989–90 season at Headingley, Leeds on Sunday 5 November 1989.
+Iva Ropati played at and scored a try in Featherstone Rovers' 14–20 defeat by Bradford Northern in the 1989 Yorkshire Cup Final during the 1989–90 season at Headingley, Leeds on Sunday 5 November 1989.
 He scored 30 tries for Sheffield in the 1991–92 season, which remained a club record until it was broken in 2012.
+He spent the 1992–93 season with Oldham, but was released in August 1993 so the club could make room in their overseas quota for new signing Bob Lindner.
+He re-joined Featherstone Rovers in November 1993.

 In 1994, he moved to Australia to play for the Parramatta Eels in the NSWRL premiership.
 Ropati played four games for Parramatta but broke his leg in round 11 of the 1994 NSWRL season against Cronulla and never played for the club again.
 He finished his career with the new Auckland Warriors side in 1996 and 1997.
 In 1998 he returned to the Auckland Rugby League competition, playing with the Manurewa Marlins.
 As an import player, he represented Taranaki in the 1998 National Provincial Competition.

 Representative career

-In 1993 Ropati was selected for the New Zealand national rugby league team and played in four test matches.
+In 1993 Ropati was selected for the New Zealand national rugby league team, playing in four Test matches during the 1993 Kiwis tour.